MultiverseLearningProducts/swe/src/bootcamp/wk3/day1.md

 * Install Express using `npm install express`
 * Use the instructions above to create a web server running on port 3000, serving static content from the `public` directory
 * Create an `index.html` page with a linked css file
+* Visit `http://localhost:3000/` to see your html page
-* Validate that you see the files being loaded in the `Network` section of your browser's `Developer Tools`
+* Validate that you see the files being loaded in the `Network` section of your browser's `Developer Tools`.
+Look atthe HTTP status codes, what happens to them when you refresh?
 * Now try creating additional HTML pages and link them using anchor tags e.g.
 ```html
 <a href="/about.html">About me</a>